Ryan Elias: International career

 Elias featured for Wales U18 in 2013, and progressed into the Wales U20 ranks in 2014, making eight appearances for the team.In May 2017 Elias was named in the Wales senior squad for the tests against Tonga and Samoa in June 2017.

 He made his debut on 16 June 2017, off the bench against Tonga at Eden Park and started the next test against Samoa.

 In his third test appearance, Elias came off the bench against South Africa on 2 June 2018, scoring a late try to put Wales in the lead and ultimately secure the win.

 Elias won the Grand Slam with Wales in the 2019 Six Nations, appearing off the bench against Italy, as Wales won their 11th match in a row.

 Having been named in the Wales squad for the 2019 Rugby World Cup, Elias made one appearance, starting in the win against Uruguay.

 Often shifting between a starting position and the bench, Elias was named to start all four of Wales's fixtures in the 2021 end-of-year rugby union internationals.
 He scored three tries, including a brace against Fiji.
 He retained the starting hooker position for the 2022 Six Nations, starting four of the five matches.

 Elias started all three of the tests during the 2022 mid-year rugby union tests, as Wales secured a first ever win in South Africa.
 He made three appearances off the bench during the 2022 end-of-year rugby union internationals, and was yellow carded in the final match against Australia.

 Elias missed the 2023 Six Nations Championship with an Achilles injury.

+Elias was named in the squad for the 2026 Six Nations by Steve Tandy.